jerryhgladinet/docs/install/source/chapter10.rst

 10 Branding
 #############

-You can brand web portal, Windows client, Mac client, iOS client and Android client.
+You can brand the web portal, Windows and Mac client, iOS and Android Apps.

 Self-Service Branding
 =======================